caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - Percentage dtype manipulation;
     - Transforming lineup_home and lineup_away columns which contains list of dictionaries into new columns;
     - Transforming events_list column into a new dataframe that will be use for global statistics.
+        - match_id related to the worldcup dataset (foreign key)
+        - event_id as primary key
     - Check the numerical/float columns which will be used for predictions if they are gaussian distribuition
         - Apply log transformation